-The Royal Opera of the Château de Versailles presents one hundred performances each season, graced by great names and international performers on its prestigious stage.
-The Orchestre de l’Opéra Royal was founded in 2019 for The Ghosts of Versailles by John Corigliano.
-Comprising musicians who regularly work with leading conductors, the Orchestra champions a wide repertoire ranging from baroque to classical to romantic.
-Due to the history of the place whose name it bears, the core repertoire consist of music from the 17th and 18th centuries.
+The Royal Opera of the Château de Versailles hosts over a hundred performances each season, welcoming leading international artists to its prestigious stage.
+The Orchestra of the Royal Opera was founded in 2019 for The Ghosts of Versailles by John Corigliano.
+Bringing together musicians who regularly perform with top conductors, the orchestra embraces a broad repertoire spanning the Baroque, Classical and Romantic periods.

-Several conductors lead the Orchestra throughout the seasons, each bringing their own musical vision depending on the programme, including Gaétan Jarry, Stefan Plewniak, Victor Jacob, Théotime Langlois de Swart, as well as Andrés Gambetta and Justin Taylor.
+Across the seasons, a range of conductors lead the ensemble, each offering a distinctive musical perspective according to the programme, including Gaétan Jarry, Stefan Plewniak, Victor Jacob, Théotime Langlois de Swarte, Andrés Gabetta, Justin Taylor and Chloé de Guillebon.

-For the 2025-26 season, the Orchestre de l’Opéra Royal takes centre stage at its home venue, with over twenty-five productions and more than fifty performances, not including tours in France and abroad.
+In the 2026/2027 season, the Orchestra of the Royal Opera takes centre stage at its home venue, with nearly 30 productions and over 50 performances, alongside an equally busy touring schedule in France and abroad.

 The musical season